Unknownmaster0/feedback-flow/README.md

 ## 🎯 Overview

-**Feedback-app** is a comprehensive feedback collection platform designed to bridge the gap between feedback providers and recipients.
+**FeedbackFlow** is a comprehensive feedback collection platform designed to bridge the gap between feedback providers and recipients.
 Built with modern web technologies, it enables seamless anonymous feedback collection, AI-powered suggestions, and easy integration into personal portfolios and professional websites.

 ### 🎭 The Problem
 - Students and developers lack simple tools to collect user feedback on their projects